 - Click into a field to open the drop-down menu of values to select from, or start typing.

 - Auto-complete suggests the shortest match (e.g. type “A” and “A” will be suggested first rather than “A+” or “A-”.

 - Hit your Enter key to save the value and move onto the cell below.
 Then hit Enter again to start typing into the new field.

 Select the appropriate individuals using the tick box next to the student’s name.
-Clicking on the pencil icon at the top of the table, and selecting ‘bulk set baselines’ as seen below.
-To bulk set Final and Aspirational targets using the bulk actions, remember to select to display them in the filters.
+Click the Bulk actions button and select Bulk set X. To bulk set Final and Aspirational targets using the bulk actions, remember to select to display them in the filters.